SouthEugeneRoboticsTeam/SouthEugeneRoboticsTeam.github.io/_pages/hack.md

 ## What is SERT Smash?

-SERT Smash is a hackathon put on by SERT located in Eugene, Oregon, open to all high-school students.
+SERT Smash is a hackathon hosted by the South Eugene Robotics Team located in Eugene, Oregon, open to all high-school students.
 There will be a surprise challenge and awards for the winners.

 ## Who's invited?